software-architecture-guild/software-architecture-guild.github.io/content/docs/competencies/modeling/architecture_frameworks.md

 ## TODO

-- all headers should start from size 2 (3, 4 are the same, the difference is presence in TOC)
 - C4 framework overview - use original images, keep references to respect the license
 - C4 separate article.
 - Viewpoints separate article
-  In the article use images from Katas.
+- In the article use images from Katas.
 Describe in 1-2 paragraphs: purpose, what should there be, what shouldn't there be.
 - TODO: move "choosing" and merge with introduction.
-- Update the link to TOGAF 10:

 ## Introduction